Logo

 Grip

-Having very large hands makes it difficult for me to get a secure grip on many compact handguns.
-With the M2.0, I can get my pinky secured on the grip, almost like a full-size handgun.
+Having very large hands makes it difficult for me to secure a grip on many compact handguns.
+With the M2.0, I can secure my pinky on the grip, almost like a full-size handgun.
 While I’ve heard some complaints about the grip texture being too rough, I disagree.
-The grip texture is one of my favorites, as I find it to be aggressive but not irritating.
-I’ve shot it in the rain, sleet, and snow, and it was always safe and secure in my hand!

 The slide serrations also help to maintain a solid grip when handling the gun.
 The M2.0 has unique styled cocking serrations on the front and rear of the slide.
 I really like how Smith and Wesson made the serrations aesthetically unique and didn’t just use straight vertical serrations.